open-power/hostboot/src/subtree/openbmc/pldm/libpldm/README.md

 stable category.
 However, this may not always be possible.
 What to do when required functions fall into the deprecated or testing categories is outlined below.

+### What does it mean to mark a function as stable?

+Marking a function as stable makes the following promise to users of the
+library:

+> We will not remove or change the symbol name, argument count, argument types,
+> return type, or interpretation of relevant values for the function before
+> first marking it as `LIBPLDM_ABI_DEPRECATED` and then subsequently creating a
+> tagged release

+Marking a function as stable does _not_ promise that it is free of implementation bugs.
+It is just a promise that the prototype won't change without notice.

+Given this, it is always okay to implement functions marked stable in terms of functions marked testing inside of libpldm.
+If we remove or change the prototype of a function marked testing the only impact is that we need to fix up any call sites of that function in the same patch.

 ### The ABI lifecycle